 The account will be audited by Civica within six months of commencement and regularly thereafter.
 Depending on the complexity of the case, the experience of the direct payment holder and the presence or absence of any issues, this will be either six monthly or annually.
 All records must be made available to the Hull City Council direct payments and/ or finance team to enable this to happen.
 If any of the circumstances set out below apply, Civica will inform the social worker.
-The social will attempt to resolve the issue but if resolution cannot be achieved, consideration must be given to suspending or terminating the direct payment by following the process set out in Section 8, Termination.
+The social worker will attempt to resolve the issue but if this is not possible consideration must be given to suspending or terminating the direct payment by following the process set out in Section 8, Termination.
 The circumstances in which termination or suspension must be considered are:

-- if the service user fails to submit their financial paperwork when requested for audit purposes;
+- if the direct payment holder fails to submit their financial paperwork when requested for audit purposes;

-- the direct payment is not being spent in accordance with the support plan;
+- the direct payment is not being spent in accordance with the care and support plan;

-- a review of the service user’s care and support needs is required as there has been a change in circumstance and it appears the direct payment is no longer meeting the service user’s care and support needs;
+- a review of the adult’s care and support needs is required as there has been a change in circumstance and it appears the direct payment is no longer meeting the adult’s care and support needs;

-- the service user has incurred a change in circumstance to their personal assistant employment arrangement without notifying Choices and Rights, Hull CVS and or the Council;
+- the adult has incurred a change in circumstance to their personal assistant employment arrangement without notifying Choices and Rights, Hull CVS and or the Council;

 - the direct payment appears to be misused and there are unaccounted withdrawals from the direct payment account;

-- the service user cannot demonstrate how the direct payment has met their care and support needs.
+- the adult cannot demonstrate how the direct payment has met their care and support needs.